 - Research Methods in Mass Communication – Core

 This course provides an overview of common mass communication research methods.
-Specifically, we will discuss content analysis, experiments, surveys and focus groups.
-You will learn the benefits and shortcomings for each method.
+Specifically, we will discuss the content analysis, experiments, surveys and focus groups.
+You will learn the benefits and shortcomings of each method.
 In addition, you will also be introduced to SPSS, a software program used to analyze data.

 - Seminar in Science/Health Communication- Core

 Overview of the field of science and health communication.
-Nexus of scientists, journalists, public information officers and audiences.
-Topics include science literacy, framing of science issues, public involvement, impact of science communication on policy.
+Nexus of scientists, journalists, public information officers, and audiences.
+Topics include science literacy, a framing of science issues, public involvement, the impact of science communication on policy.